AKASH2907/deepfakes_video_classification/README.md

 ```

 ## Notes
+For FaceForensics++ and Celeb-DF dataset, contact the authors of the dataset.
+The dataset can't be shared with the third party.
+You need to accept the terms on their pages.
+Then, they will provide you with the access.

 I'm styling codes so that it's easy reproducible to all.
 If any errors you face in the repo, please raise a issue.
 (Any place where I should explain more) I'll be happy to resolve it as soon as possible.

 **Currently updating the repo**